Amazingly12/Voice-Authentication-System/recordings/Files.md

-## In this 'recordings' folder whichever '.wav' files you either enroll or verify will be stored.
+## In this 'recordings' folder whichever '.wav' files you either enroll or verify will be stored!